makefu/magnets/README.md

 FUCKING MAGNETS HOW DO THEY WORK?
 ---------------------------------

+This project is designed to be a modular image grabber/crawler.

+It's main purpose is derived from this XKCD quote:

 > With the collapse of the dollar the government has endorsed an alternate currency.
 > Your monetary worth is now determined by the number of funny pictures savedto your hard drive.

 [Quote from XKCD](http://xkcd.com/512/)

+The name is was borrowed from [the 'fucking magnets' meme](http://knowyourmeme.com/memes/f-cking-magnets-how-do-they-work).

 TODO:
 =====